Why stay at boring, run-of-the-mill hotels when there is a world of creative, quirky accommodations?

 The Gothic monastery was converted into a hotel in Maastricht in the Netherlands.
 Here, you can observe a spectacular interplay between classical architecture and modern design.

 Construction of the monastery began in 1438.
-The choir in the church was completed in 1459, and the current building was around 1520.
+The church's choir was completed in 1459, and the current building was built around 1520.
+In 2000, hotelier Camille Oostwegel took the initiative for a thorough restoration to create a 60-room hotel.

 Hang Nga Guesthouse has been splitting the crowds since the beginning.
-So is it a surrealist masterpiece of architecture or a thing straight out of nightmares?
+So, is it a surrealist masterpiece of architecture or a thing straight out of nightmares?
+You have to decide for yourself, but it is one of Dalat's most iconic spots.

-Architect Dang Viet Nga was inspired by nature around the city of Dalat and by the works of the Catalan architect Gaudí.
+Architect Dang Viet Nga was inspired by the nature around Dalat and by the works of the Catalan architect Gaudí.
+The Hang Nga Guesthouse has ten rooms, and they all look like part of a fairy tale.

-You’ve probably seen other repurposed planes before but hear me out.
-Vliegtuigsuite Teuge has a fully-equipped cockpit and truly indulgent facilities with a sauna and jacuzzi onboard the aircraft.
+You’ve probably seen other repurposed planes before, but hear me out.
+Vliegtuigsuite Teuge has a fully equipped cockpit and truly indulgent facilities, including a sauna and jacuzzi.
+On top of that, the view of the Teuge airport runway is excellent from the integrated balcony.

 Vliegtuigsuite Teuge may be the cheapest way to experience first-class luxury.

+Is anything more incredible (and terrifying) than staying in a glass box hanging off a mountain?
 At Skylodge Adventure Suites, you get a cozy suite with a living room and a bathroom, so it's half adventure, half comfy lodging.

-Each of the three capsules can accommodate eight people and is attached to the mountain via cables and bolts.
+The hanging pods are located between Cusco and Machu Picchu in Peru's magical Sacred Valley.
+Each capsule can accommodate eight people and is attached to the mountain via cables and bolts.

+To arrive at your "room," you need to climb 1,312 feet (400 meters) on a winding mountain path, including some ziplining.
 However, if you make it up there, you will be rewarded with stunning panoramic views of the Urubamba River from the main bedroom, which consists of a wooden platform with glass walls and ceilings.

 Who said you could only sleep in a caravan on a campsite?
 The idea behind the hotel is that those who have never been on a regular camping holiday should try it slightly more comfortably.